 Deadline and Additional Fees

-Make sure to fill the application on time and it reaches the university well before the deadline.
+Make sure to fill out the application on time and that it reaches the university well before the deadline.
 They have a cut-off date which is usually three to five weeks before the session begins.
-In addition, some universities approve deferment applications without any additional fees, however, there are some other universities that may charge $50 as a deferral fee.
+In addition, some universities approve deferment applications without any additional fees, however, some other universities may charge $50 as a deferral fee.

 Duration of Deferment

 This depends on the university for a permitted duration of deferment.
-For instance, if you are unable to join the classes in September intake, you can put a request on deferment classes starting in the next intake i.e January of the following year.
+For instance, if you are unable to join the classes in the September intake, you can put a request on deferment classes starting in the next intake i.e. January of the following year.

 Test Scores Validity

 It is also one of the important factors in deciding your approval of the deferred application.
-Certainly, you don’t have to worry in this case because English proficiency tests such as IELTS and TOEFL have validity for 2 years whereas some other competitive exams hold a validity of 2 – 4 years.
-Deferred admission is usually for only 1 year that makes it easier for you.
+Certainly, you don’t have to worry in this case because English proficiency tests such as IELTS and TOEFL have validity for 2 years whereas some other competitive exams hold a validity of 2 to 4 years.
+Deferred admission is usually for only 1 year which makes it easier for you.